-The following graph shows a comparison from May 23, 2014 (the date our common stock commenced trading of the Nasdaq Global Market) through December 31, 2014 of the cumulative total return for our common stock, and the NASDAQ Composite Index and The NASDAQ Biotechnology Index.
-The graph assumes that \$100 was invested at the market close on May 23, 2014 in the common stock of Agile Therapeutics, Inc., the NASDAQ Composite Index and The NASDAQ Biotechnology Index and The NASDAQ Biotechnology Index and The NASDAQ Biotechnology Index and The Stock price performance of the following graph is not necessarily indicative of future stock price performance.
+The following graph shows a comparison from May 23, 2014 (the date our common stock commenced trading of the Nasdaq Global Market) through December 31, 2015 of the cumulative total return for our common stock, and the NASDAQ Composite Index and The NASDAQ Biotechnology Index.
+The graph assumes that \$100 was invested at the market close on May 23, 2014 in the common stock of Agile Therapeutics, Inc., the NASDAQ Composite Index and The NASDAQ Biotechnology Index and assumes reinvestments of dividends.
+The stock price performance of the following graph is not necessarily indicative of future stock price performance.